bpaauwe/udi-darksky-poly/POLYGLOT_CONFIG.md

 - Units    : 'si' or 'us' request data in this units format.

+- Elevation : The elevation, in meters, of the location.

+- Plant Type: Used as part of the ETo calculation to compensate for different types of ground cover.
+Default is 0.23

 To get an API key, register at www.darksky.net.